BuoySoftware/guides/automation/README.md

       as a cohesive unit.
 - Assertions:
   - Prefer [.should() or .and()] with callback over .then() for assertions.
+  - Prefer `have.text` over `contains.text`
   - High level assertions (such as business logic) should be kept in a spec or helper file, low-level assertions such as i18n are acceptable in page objects.
+- [Try not to nest callbacks] and avoid the "pyramid of doom"

 # Detox

 [Detox Documentation]

+# Resources

+[Many examples] from the former VP of Engineering for Cypress

 [page object pattern]: https://www.toolsqa.com/cypress/page-object-pattern-in-cypress/
 [fixtures]: https://www.toolsqa.com/cypress/fixtures-in-cypress/